ld3z/book/src/helpful-cmd.md

 Shows simplified examples for command-line tools.
 ```

 TLDR provides simplified, community-maintained examples for command-line programs.
-It cuts through lengthy man pages to give you just the common use cases.[^tooltip:There are two versions.
+It cuts through lengthy man pages to give you just the common use cases.[^tooltip:# There are two versions.\n- A site version\n- A terminal version]
-- A site version
-- A terminal version]

 Terminal can be installed by running: